-Although this building does not meet any current property type definitions in the MPDF, it is a good representative of Moderne architecture, as applied to a government building.
-It would be individually eligible under criterion C in the area of architecture, and criterion A in the area of politics/government.
-The vari-colored light brick building has an irregular floorplan and flat roof.
+Although this building does not meet any current property type definitions in the MPS, it is a good representative of Moderne architecture, as applied to a government building.
+The varicolored light brick building has an irregular floorplan and flat roof.
 A large projecting portion on the southwest corner houses the fire department.
 The south elevation of this portion has three garage bays, separated by concrete columns.
-These columns support a concrete entablature with the words "FIRE DEPARTMENT" and a low mansard roof above.
+This columns support a concrete entablature with the words "FIRE DEPARTMENT" and a low mansard roof above.
 The wall above has three fixed sash windows with multi-panes on the second story.
 Additional entry doors are found on the south, east, and north elevations.
 The windows vary in size and treatment, but are generally four-light hinged windows with brick header sills.
 On the second story, an encircling brick course of headers serves as the window lintels.
 At the "L" formed in the southeast junction of two sections, a square hose tower rises four stories.
 Its corners are accented with regularly spaced rows of recessed brick, and two sides have tall narrow glass block windows which span several floors.